bpegorari/Twilio-JS-Client/README.md

-This is my first development project and you ARE GOING TO FIND bad programming pratices.
+This is my first development project and YOU ARE GOING TO FIND bad programming pratices.
 I'm sorry about that, please help me increase my development skills by sharing suggestions / reporting bugs.
 Enough talk, let's check the requisites to start using the extension.

 The Flask server have two endpoints to this service: /createToken, /connectCall.